Vici.org

 Anmerkungen

 Arykanda is one of the oldest Lycian sites.
-The was city built on terraces due to the defensible topographical shape of the region.
+The city was built on terraces due to the defensible topographical shape of the region.
 Pliny: In Lycaonia itself the most noted places are Thebasa on Taurus, and Hyde, on the confines of Galatia and Cappadocia.
 On the [western] side of Lycaonia, and above Pamphylia, come the Milyæ, a people descended from the Thracians; their city is Arycanda1.

 Arycanda survived through Byzantine period, until the VIth century when her inhabitants moved to a new site south of the modern road, which is called Arifkoy.
 Byzantine town was known as "Akalanda" or "Orykanda"